Yoda’s ‘The Way of the Jedi Tester’: A Guide for Agile Testing

 Adopt a new paradigm of testing, one in which you harness the force (no, not my force, your force, the one that is software quality) by working in unison with your fellow developer.

-Principle 5: The last stages of scrum: inspection and adaptation, participate in you will.
+Principle 5: The last scrum stages: inspection and adaptation, participate in you will.

 Validating product growth and giving and receiving feedback, the team does in this phase.
 What can the Jedi tester do?
 Due to your exploratory nature, you have a more comprehensive understanding of product features so, during the product review, you can: